CS-SI/eodag/docs/getting_started_guide/overview.rst

 regardless of the data provider.
 The EODAG SDK is structured around three
 functions:

-* List product types: list of supported products and their description
+* List collections: list of supported products and their description
-* Search products (by product type) : searches products according to the search criteria provided
+* Search products (by collection) : searches products according to the search criteria provided
 * Download products : download product “as is"